 Nilsson, Jan-Olov / Gustavsson, Magnus / Johansson, Tomas et al. | British Library Conference Proceedings | 2016

-Delivering quality in the UK automotive parts industry
+Physics in the automotive supply industry